 Homosexual acts – the sin ‘contra naturam‘ as it was called, sodomy after the city that was said to practise it – used to be against the law in Canada (and almost everywhere else in the world), but was decriminalized in the 1969 Omnibus Bill on May 14, which also legalized abortion, drunk-driving laws, contraception, divorce, gambling to raise government coffers and gun-restriction laws.
 Yes, I know.

 To focus for now just on the sodomy issue: You might see why it would be difficult to police – it was on this basis that Trudeau Sr. famously, or infamously, declared that ‘the state has no place in the bedrooms of the nation’, an aphorism that stuck, but like all aphorisms, is both true and untrue.
-Certainly, we don’t want police officers breaking down bedroom doors to see if two roomies are getting a bit too frisky with each other.
+Certainly, we don’t want police officers breaking down bedroom doors to see if two same-sex roomies are getting a bit too frisky.

 We may think, well, if it’s not illegal for two homosexuals to have ‘sex’, why can’t they also get married?